lemoncheesecake/lemoncheesecake-requests/doc/index.rst

    resp.check_status_code(is_2xx())

-There is also an alternative way to check status code, that is not built uppon lemoncheesecake's logging facilities:
+There is also an alternative way to check status code:
 :py:func:`Response.raise_unless_status_code(expected) <lemoncheesecake_requests.Response.raise_unless_status_code>`
-will directly
-raise a :py:class:`StatusCodeMismatch <lemoncheesecake_requests.StatusCodeMismatch>` exception if the condition is not met and then interrupt the test (unless the exception is explicitly caught)::
+will directly raise a :py:class:`StatusCodeMismatch <lemoncheesecake_requests.StatusCodeMismatch>` exception if the condition is not met and then interrupt the test (unless the exception is explicitly caught)::

    resp.raise_unless_status_code(200)